pazguille/offline-first/README.md

 ## Tools

+[simple-serviceworker-tutorial](https://github.com/jakearchibald/simple-serviceworker-tutorial): A really simple ServiceWorker example, designed to be an interactive introduction to ServiceWorker.

 [Hyperboot](http://hyperboot.org/): Offline webapp bootloader.

 [MakeDrive](https://github.com/mozilla/makedrive): A cloud-based Dropbox® equivalent for browser filesystems.
 Designed for use with Mozilla Webmaker tools and services.